 Think about the output of the first convolutional layer.
 Each location receives inputs from pixels in a window about that location.
 The output of the ReLU, as we have seen, forms a simple pattern detector.
 Now if we put a second layer on top of this, each location in the second layer receives inputs from first layer values in a window about that location.
 This means that locations in the second layer are affected by a larger window of pixels than those in the first layer.
 You should think of these as representing "patterns of patterns".
 If we place a third layer on top of the second layer, locations in that third layer will depend on an even larger window of pixels.
 A fourth layer will depend on a yet larger window, and so on.
-The key point here is that we can choose the patterns that are detected by learning what kernels will be applied at each layer.
+The key point here is that we can choose the patterns by learning what kernels will be applied at each layer.

-The window of pixels in the original image that is used to compute the value at some location in a data block is referred to as its receptive field.
-Usually, all that matters is the size of the receptive field, which will be the same for every location in a given block if we ignore the boundary of the input image.
+The receptive field of a location in a data block (or, equivalently, a unit) is the set of image pixels that affect the value of the location.
+Usually, all that matters is the size of the receptive field.
 The receptive field of a location in the first convolutional layer will be given by the kernel of that layer.
 Determining the receptive field for later layers requires some bookkeeping (among other things, you must account for any stride or pooling effects).